QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 Equation {eq}`eq:town1a`  states that
 ${\rm Prob} (\bar a, \bar q) = {\rm Prob}(\bar q \vert \bar a) {\rm Prob}(\bar a)$.

-The remaining pieces of the preceding three equations  just require that ``probabilities are probabilities.''
+Remaining parts of the preceding three equations  just require that *probabilities are probabilities*.

 The counterpart of Spear-Srivastava's equation {eq}`eq:eq1`  is

 $$